 The flush system is designed and built to rinse the waste holding tank, AFTER waste tank has been drained completely of water and solids.
+This flush system is standard on some units, option on others.

 Sewer Tank Flusher- Sewer valves must be OPEN when using this inlet.